MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-server-update-services/manage/Updates-Operations.md

 1. In the WSUS administrative console, click **Updates** and then click **All Updates**.

-2. In the list of updates, select one or more updates that you want to approve for removal and right\-click them \(or go to the **Actions** pane\).
+2. In the list of updates, select one or more updates that you want to approve for removal and right-click them (or go to the **Actions** pane).

 3. In the **Approve Updates** dialog, select the computer group from which you want to remove the update, and click the arrow next to it.

 4. Select **Approved for Removal**, and then click the **Remove** button.

-5. After the remove approval has completed, you can select a deadline by right\-clicking the update once more, selecting the appropriate computer group, and then clicking the arrow next to it.
+5. After the remove approval has completed, you can select a deadline by right-clicking the update once more, selecting the appropriate computer group, and then clicking the arrow next to it.
 Then select **Deadline**.
-You may select one of the standard deadlines \(one week, two weeks, one month\), or you can click **Custom** to select a specific date and time.
+You may select one of the standard deadlines (one week, two weeks, one month), or you can click **Custom** to select a specific date and time.

 6. If you want an update to be removed as soon as the client computers contact the server, click **Custom**, and set a date in the past.

 ## Approving Updates Automatically
 You can configure your WSUS server for automatic approval of certain updates.
 You can also specify automatic approval of revisions to existing updates as they become available.
 This option is selected by default.
-A revision is a version of an update that has had changes made to it \(for example, it might have expired, or its applicability rules might have changed\).
+A revision is a version of an update that has had changes made to it (for example, it might have expired, or its applicability rules might have changed).
 If you do not choose to approve the revised version of an update automatically, WSUS will use the older version, and you must manually approve the update revision.

 You can create rules that your WSUS server will automatically apply during synchronization.
 You specify what updates you want to automatically approve for installation, by update classification, by product, and by computer group.
 This applies only to new updates, as opposed to revised updates.
-You can also specify an update approval deadline, which sets a number of days and a specific time of offering before the approved update is deadline\-installed.
+You can also specify an update approval deadline, which sets a number of days and a specific time of offering before the approved update is deadline-installed.
 These settings are available in the **Options** pane, under **Automatic Approvals**.

 #### To automatically approve updates